twbs/bootstrap/site/content/docs/5.0/components/toasts.md

 ## Placement

-Our toast are dynamically placed according to the position you specified and to their container.
-The top right is often used for notifications, as is the top middle.
-If you're only ever going to show one toast at a time.
-If you have several toasts displayed at once, they will stack automatically.
+Toasts are dynamically placed relative to their container with the position you specify.
+The top right and top middle are often the most often used for notifications across devices and operating systems.
+If you have more than one toast displayed at the same time, they will automatically stack.

 {{< example >}}
 <form>